trytouca/trytouca/docs/sdk/cpp/quickstart.md

  (  2 of 3  ) 51                               (pass, 0 ms)
  (  3 of 3  ) 97                               (pass, 0 ms)

-processed 3 of 3 testcases
+Processed 3 of 3 testcases
-test completed in 546 ms
+Test completed in 546 ms
 ```

 ![Touca server after submitting results for v2.0](../../.gitbook/assets/touca-sdk-quickstart-2.png)